Breast Imaging Preparation and Exams

 - A light meal is recommended on the day of the procedure, but do not eat within four hours prior to the procedure.
 You are encouraged to drink plenty of liquids up until one hour before the procedure.

-- If you take blood thinners (Heparin, Coumadin, Persantine, Plavix, etc.) aspirin or other non-steroidal anti-inflammatory medications (such as Advil, Motrin, Aleve, Naproxen Sodium (Naprosyn), Ibuprofen, etc.,) please let us know at time of scheduling.
+- If you take blood thinners (Heparin, Coumadin, Persantine, Plavix, etc.) aspirin or other non-steroidal anti-inflammatory medications (such as Advil, Motrin, Aleve, Naproxen Sodium (Naprosyn), Ibuprofen, etc.,) please let us know at the time of scheduling.
 These medications interfere with blood clotting and may increase the chance of significant bruising.
 Our radiologist may want to check with your physician about these medications before the procedure.

 - Your other regular medications should be taken as prescribed.
 You may take Tylenol.